spack/spack/lib/spack/docs/packaging_guide.rst

    /Users/gamblin2/src/spack/var/spack/stage/libelf@0.8.13%gcc@4.8.3=linux-ppc64/libelf-0.8.13

-``spack cd`` here changed he current working directory to the directory containing theexpanded ``libelf`` source code.
+``spack cd`` here changed he current working directory to the directory containing the expanded ``libelf`` source code.
 There are a number of other places you can cd to in the spack directory hierarchy:

 .. command-output:: spack cd -h